-On June 27, 1944, the United Corp. filed a plan pursuant to Section 11 (e) which provided for the exchange of substantially all of its holdings of the common stocks of Philadelphia Electric Co. and Delaware Power & Light Co., plus cash for approximately one-half of its outstanding preferred stock.
+On June 27, 1944, the United Corp. filed a plan pursuant to Section 11 (e) which provided for the exchange of substantially all of holdings of the common stocks of Philadelphia Electric Co. and Delaware Power & Light Co., plus cash for approximately one-half of its outstanding preferred stock.
+[Footnote: Holding Company Act Release No. 4870.]
 The plan was subsequently amended to provide for the exchange of only the Philadelphia Electric common stock and an increased amount of cash.
-The plan, as amended, was approved by the Commission on November 24, 1944, and has since been consummated.
+The plan, as amended, was approved by the Commission on November 24, 1944 [Footnote: Holding Company Act Release No. 5440.] and has since been consummated.